-- MA in Criminal Justice, Boston University Metropolitan College, expected graduation in 2020
+- MSc in Criminal Justice, Boston University Metropolitan College, 2021

 - PhD in Criminal Justice, University of Pécs

 - MA in Sociology, University of Miskolc

 - BA in Law and Political Sciences, University of Miskolc School of Law

 - Member, European Society of Criminology